meltano/handbook/src/_peopleops/benefits.md

 ### 401k

-We are pleased to be able to offer a 401k plan to US employees beginning in 2022.
+We are pleased to offer a 401k plan to US employees.
 In other countries, we defer to the [Remote.com](https://remote.com/) and localized standards.

 ## Health and Wellness